WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

 # Remote thermometer for Raspberry Pi Zero with DHT11

 This is the result of my small project to create a remote thermometer to monitor the temperature in my garage and display collected data on a simple webpage.
-To make this I used the cheapest Raspberry Pi Zero W and DHT11 thermometer, but you can use any other Single-board computer or thermometer (such as DHT22).
+To make this I used the cheapest Raspberry Pi Zero W and DHT11 thermometer, but you can use any other single-board computer or thermometer (such as DHT22).

 ## Configuration - How to connect everything?